-The Aberfoyle Antique Market is a weekly event that happens from spring through fall, and you can shop all kinds of vintage and antique goodies.
+The Aberfoyle Antique Market is a weekly event that happens every Sunday from spring through fall, and you can shop all kinds of incredible vintage and antique goodies.

 Whether you’re looking for statement furniture pieces or fun knick knacks, you’ll find plenty of awesome stuff at the market.

-Here’s what to expect when visiting the Aberfoyle Antique Market!
+Here’s what to know and what to expect when visiting the Aberfoyle Antique Market in Guelph, Ontario!

 Be sure to also follow me on Instagram and TikTok – I share a lot more content on those platforms that don’t make it to the blog!